 Tactics – it’s all well and good to say you’ll double your sales but you should be specific on the ‘how’.
 Do you need to recruit more employees?
 Will you need to attend trade fairs?
 Are Google ads your route to more website traffic?

 Metrics – what will you measure?
 Is it sales?
 Traffic to your website?
 Leads converted?
 Footfall to your store?
 If you know what you’re targetting in key areas of your business you can track the effectiveness of the various components and learn what’s working or not.
 KPIs or key performance indicators is a term you’ll see frequently and this is essentially the same area, by keeping an eye on numbers you can spot potential opportunities or indeed problems quickly.

-Its not overly complicated to come up with a Marketing Strategy, most often the challenges are time, deciding who is going to implement it or knowing what to include in the first place.
-What you invest in getting this element right however will pay dividends many times over and will be instrumental in enabling you to grow your business to that place you’d ideally like too.
+It’s not overly complicated to come up with a Marketing Strategy, most often the challenges are time, deciding who is going to implement it, or knowing what to include in the first place.
+What you invest in getting this element right however will pay dividends many times over and will be instrumental in enabling you to grow your business to that place you’d ideally like to.

-At The Marketing Shop we offer Marketing Strategy Sessions where over a period of dates we work with you on creating your Strategy and making a plan as to how you will implement it.
-If you’d like to learn more about it you can book live here on our site or schedule a complimentary call to discuss how it might work for you.
+At The Marketing Shop, we offer Marketing Strategy Sessions where over a period of dates we work with you on creating your Strategy and making a plan as to how you will implement it.
+If you’d like to learn more about it you can arrange a discovery call at this link.